decentdao/decent-contracts/docs/azorius/interfaces/IAzorius.md

 Any given DAO can support multiple voting BaseStrategies, and these strategies are intended to be as customizable as possible.

+Proposals begin in the `ACTIVE` state and will ultimately end in either the `EXECUTED`, `EXPIRED`, or `FAILED` state.

+`ACTIVE` - a new proposal begins in this state, and stays in this state
+         for the duration of its voting period.

+`TIMELOCKED` - A proposal that passes enters the `TIMELOCKED` state, during which
+         it cannot yet be executed.
+This is to allow time for token holders to potentially exit their position, as well as parent DAOs time to initiate a freeze, if they choose to do so.
+A proposal stays timelocked for the duration of its `timelockPeriod`.

+`EXECUTABLE` - Following the `TIMELOCKED` state, a passed proposal becomes `EXECUTABLE`,
+         and can then finally be executed on chain by anyone.

+`EXECUTED` - the final state for a passed proposal.
+The proposal has been executed
+         on the blockchain.

+`EXPIRED` - a passed proposal which is not executed before its `executionPeriod` has
+         elapsed will be `EXPIRED`, and can no longer be executed.

+`FAILED` - a failed proposal (as defined by its [BaseStrategy](./BaseStrategy.md)
+         `isPassed` function).
+For a basic strategy, this would mean it received more NO votes than YES or did not achieve quorum.

 ### Transaction

 ```solidity